Contract of Carriage : Rule 35

 Assistance in preparation for eating, such as opening packages and identifying food;

-- Assistance to a semi-ambulatory person in moving to and from the lavatory, not involving lifting the person; or assistance in loading and retrieving carry-on items, including mobility aids and other assistance devices stowed onboard.
+- Assistance to a semi-ambulatory person in moving to and from the lavatory, not involving carrying the person; or assistance in loading and retrieving carry-on items, including mobility aids and other assistive devices stowed onboard.

 - HA shall not provide extensive special assistance to qualified individuals with a disability: